 You can give tasks that need to be done in the distant future a due date and move them to "Later" (Tab+L) to clean up your task list.
 When the task becomes due it will automatically reappear in your "Today" list and you'll be notified in your inbox.

-In addition to good ol' fashioned drag and drop, you can also add documents or media via Dropbox or Google Docs to tasks to make files easier to find and avoid sending team members away from the app.
+You can attach Google Docs to tasks to make files easier to find.
 Attachment names are searchable and show up under the "Files" view for each project.
-When talking about web pages simply copy+paste the URL in a task, or drag and drop a screencap.
+For this reason, it's best to attach a doc rather than simply copy+pasting the URL in a task.

 Configure saved views